drbfraser/HHA-HaitiHospital/README.md

 $ npm start
 ```

-Alternatively, you can run this command on the root directory to run the client and server concurrently:
+Alternatively, you can run this command inside the root directory to run the client and server concurrently:

 ```
 $ npm run dev